-- In-kind support and/or grants up to £10,000 for building capacity of local community energy groups - Applications assessed bi-monthly between 1 April 2022 to 31 July 2022 - Apply here: form.typeform.com/to/R3KKvXcE
+- In-kind support and/or grants up to £10,000 for building capacity of local community energy groups. - Applications open between 10 May 2023 and 8 August 2023. - Apply here: https://form.typeform.com/to/pPuHcSpQ

 This document contains more information on: